Paullllllllllllllllll/ChronoTranscriber/README.md

 ### Additional Context Guidance

 ChronoTranscriber ships with an optional domain context file at `additional_context/additional_context.txt`.
-When you supply content in this file, it is injected into the system prompt where the `{{ADDITIONAL_CONTEXT}}` marker appears.
-If you prefer to run without extra guidance, leave the file empty or skip context selection; the pipeline automatically inserts the literal word `Empty` so the marker resolves safely and the model receives an explicit signal that no context is provided.
-Context updates do not require code changes—edit the file and restart your run to apply the new guidance.
+When content exists, the CLI prompts you to opt in before each GPT run; accepting loads the file into the system prompt at the `{{ADDITIONAL_CONTEXT}}` marker.
+If you decline or the file is missing, the pipeline inserts the literal word `Empty` so the marker resolves safely and the model receives an explicit signal that no context is provided.
+Context updates do not require code changes—edit the file and rerun the workflow to apply the new guidance.
 ```

 ### Custom Transcription Schemas